 Tomahawk steak is meant for reverse searing on the grill.
 It will ensure the a juicy, tender steak every time.
 Every bite is sheer perfection!

-Learning how to reverse sear a tomahawk steak is a right of passage for all serious grill enthusiasts.
+Learning the reverse sear method to cook a tomahawk steak is a right of passage for all serious grill enthusiasts.
 It’s super easy to cook so do not be intimidated by that ginormous hunk of beef!

 What is a Tomahawk Steak